The Complete Guide To Blogging For Marketing

 - Related words we may want to include

-Once you know which words to target, use the above resources to select topics that will allow you to use your keyword and related words naturally.
+Once you know which words to target, use the above resources to select topics that will naturally allow you to use your keyword and related words.
 Always use a long-tail version of your keyword like “Find Tampa Bay Injury Lawyers” to capture common queries and stand out in the results.

 As you already know, It’s easier to rank for a long-tail keyword than a short one.
 It would help if you had this to gain traction to rank for more difficult words.